 It will be essential for collaboration that document authoring, editing, and sharing will be managed by a single platform.
 As with mobility, there are security issues here too.
 With a workplace mix that includes permanent employees both office-based and remote, freelancers, and contractors, not all workers should have access to all documents and data.
 Username and password, voice, fingerprint and facial recognition will be used to provide access only to what they need.

 Cyberattacks are escalating to the point that there will be those that have been attacked, and those that don’t know they’ve been attacked.
 A geographically-dispersed population of workers, using many different device types, and logging in from unpredictable locations, are a perfect storm of opportunity for hackers.
 Workers will inevitably use non-secure networks.

 Solutions will include robust management of devices – including security – by a device-as-a-service provider, ensuring that all content on the devices is controlled.
 Moving applications and data into the cloud with access granted depending on the sensitivity of the data and the identification of the user is another piece.
 Each connection attempt to the corporate network must be assessed to see if it meets the security requirements.
 As firewalled perimeters become less enforceable, cybersecurity will need to be device-based, and will require built-in security solutions to protect the corporate network.

 There are many vendors claiming solutions to these problems.
-Ricoh’s Technology-as-a-Service can deliver them all.
+However, Ricoh’s Technology-as-a-Service option can deliver them all.